date3k2/online-book-library/README.md

-# online-book-library
+# A web app for reading and contributing PDF book online, using Angular and ASP .NET framework.
-1. Front End
+1. Frontend

     angular cli version: 15.0.2